Last updated: September 15, 2023

 If you conduct business-related errands with your vehicle, you’re eligible for a business mileage tax deduction.

-For instance, if you’re the owner of a construction working company, the miles you drive from the office to a worksite are considered business miles, therefore deductible as a business expense.
+For instance, if you’re the owner of a construction working company, the miles you drive from the office to a worksite are considered business miles and, therefore deductible as a business expense.

 How much is the standard mileage rate?

-The IRS sets the standard mileage rate for business at the end of every year, adjusting it for inflation- in fact, the IRS increased the standard mileage rate mid-year from 58.5 cents to 62.5 cents per mile in 2022 due to global economic volatility and soaring inflation.
+The IRS sets the standard mileage rate for businesses at the end of every year, adjusting it for inflation- in fact, the IRS increased the standard mileage rate from 62.5 cents to 65.5 cents per mile for 2023.

 If you visit medical appointments, you’re able to deduct a certain amount of money per mile as a medical mileage tax deduction.

-If you’re an active member of the military, moving between posts is deductible (the rate for moving is usually the same as the medical rate, in H2 of 2022 this number is 22 cents per mile).
+If you’re an active member of the military, moving between posts is deductible (the rate for moving is usually the same as the medical rate, in 2023 this number remains 22 cents per mile).